microsoft/react-native-windows-samples/website/versioned_docs/version-0.61/getting-started.md

       ]
   }
   ```
-  - Press `F5` or navigate to the debug menu (alternatively press `Ctrl+Shift+D`) and in the Debug dropdown select "Debug Windows" and press the green arrow to run the application.
+  - Press `F5` or navigate to the debug menu (alternatively press `Ctrl+Shift+D`) and in the Debug drop-down select "Debug Windows" and press the green arrow to run the application.

 ## Authoring Native Modules